Licht-en-Stein/neutrino-bootstrap/README.md

-# neutrino-bootstrap
+# Online Shop
-exercise about neutrino and bootstrap
+Building an online shop exercise with with Neutrino, Bootstrap and NodeJS